Bull Terrier

 Best For

-Bull Terriers are best for experienced and highly active pet parents with older kids who live in large homes with yards.
+Playful and energetic, Bull Terriers excel with experienced and highly active pet parents who, ideally, live in large homes with yards and can provide plenty of training and socialization.
 Bull Terriers like to be the stars of the show, so they do best as a one-pet act.

 Bull Terrier Traits